NSXC/corewebserver/README.md

 # corewebserver
-A core API used for talking to MySQl
+A core API used for talking to MySQL